RuiCarneiro/DistributeVideo/README.md

       /Veep

 Movies should go to /movies, and TV seires should go to their appropriate folder.
 Subtitle files go like video files.
-This is appropriate for a Kodi library
+This is appropriate for a Kodi library.

 ## How does it know?